x

 9. Related retaliation

-1. Conduct that also violates civil rights policy is discrimination, harassment, and related retaliation based on race, color, religion, national origin, age, disability, genetic information, veteran status, sexual orientation, or gender
+3. Conduct that also violates civil rights policy is discrimination, harassment, and related retaliation based on race, color, sex religion, national origin, age, disability, genetic information, veteran status, or any other classification protected by federal, state or local law.

-2. The Office of Compliance is charged with the investigation and resolution of alleged violations of TAMIU civil rights policy, including Title IX.
+4. The Office of Compliance is charged with the investigation and resolution of alleged violations of TAMIU civil rights policy, including Title IX.
 Please refer to TAMIU Rule 08.01.01.L1, Civil Rights Complaint and Appeal Process and System Regulation 08.01.01, Civil Rights Compliance for more information on policies and the process.
-For more information and additional resources, please also visit The Office of Compliance website.
+For more information and additional resources, please also visit The Office of Compliance website

 Office of Compliance, 956.326.2857

 TAMIU is committed to the success of all students and recognizes that students may experience general medical or behavior health issues that significantly limit their ability to function successfully or safely.
 Through the Office of Student Counseling and Disability Services or Student Health Services the University provides assistance and support, including evaluation, treatment, and referral, a within the available resources of the institution, for students experiencing general medical or behavioral problems.
 If a member of the University community observes conduct that may constitute a threat to the health or safety of the community, individuals should report the conduct.
-Resources include the Behavioral Intervention Team (http://tamiu.edu/reportit), the Office of the VP for Student Engagement, and other appropriate resources including, but not limited to, the Student Conduct and Community Engagement.
+Resources include the Behavioral Intervention Team (http://tamiu.edu/reportit), the Office of the VP for Student Engagement, and other appropriate resources including, but not limited to, the Office of Student Affairs (OSA).

 Students who display distress or disruptive behavior, may be: 1) referred for an individual evaluation and/or 2) administratively withdrawn from the university; in some instances, this withdrawal may be involuntary.
 Voluntary or involuntary administrative withdrawals permit students to take a break from the demands of the University’s rigorous academic environment.
 The Vice President for Student Engagement (or their designee) is charged with responsibility for decision making related to this rule.